property transfer tax and exemptions bc canada infographic

 • The property must be 0.5 hectares (1.24 acres) or smaller

-BC Property Transfer Tax First Time Home Buyer Rebates
+BC Property Transfer Tax First Time Home Buyer Exemption

 Newly Built Homes Exemption